jeremyagray/cobol-programming-course/README.md

 ## Providers

 These materials are being used by other organizations to provide COBOL training to the community.
-This project, nor Open Mainframe Project, doesn't endorse any one of these particular providers.
+Neither this project, nor the Open Mainframe Project, endorses any one of these particular providers.
 If you are using these materials in your training materials, feel free [to edit and issue a pull request](https://github.com/openmainframeproject/cobol-programming-course/edit/governance-docs/README.md) to have it included.

-- IBM is provided a [free environment for completing the labs](http://ibm.biz/cobollabs).
+- IBM has provided a [free environment for completing the labs](http://ibm.biz/cobollabs).

 ## Governance